Rural and Underserved APRN Project

 - Monthly coaching

 The project had 40 open slots and over 200 applications in the initial cohort.
-At this time, 81 RNs have participated in the Rural and Underserved APRN Project.
-Currently, there are 23 graduates; 20 passed boards on the first try and have attained employment as providers in a rural/underserved area, while the other 3 have not taken boards yet.
-Fifteen more participants are scheduled to graduate in 2019.
+Eighty-one RNs participated in the Rural and Underserved APRN Project.

 Thirty-four RNs responded to the Nursing Community Apgar Questionnaire, whose results suggested that a project providing community, employer, and financial support helps students overcome barriers, can be self-sustaining, and helps ensure that participating communities have access to a primary care provider.
 Communities around the state as well as local facilities and nursing organizations strongly promoted the project.